 Note: The OIG did not assess VA's data for accuracy or completeness.

-Data Definition: "The average number of calendar days between an Established Patient's Primary Care completed appointment (clinic stops 322, 323, and 350, excluding [Compensation and Pension] appointments) and the earliest of [three] possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date."
+The OIG omitted (687QC) Wallowa County, OR, as no workload/encounters or services were reported.
+The OIG has on file the facility's explanation for the increased wait times for the (687HA) Yakima, WA.
+Data Definition: "The average number of calendar days between an Established Patient's Primary Care completed appointment (clinic stops 322, 323, and 350, excluding [Compensation and Pension] appointments) and the earliest of [three] possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment(date."
+The absence of reported data is indicated by "n/a."

-Appendix D: Strategic Analytics for Improvement and Learning (SAIL) Metric Definitions119
+Appendix D: Strategic Analytics for Improvement and Learning (SAIL) Metric Definitions126